-EPG subsystem

-This is the most 'interactive' subsystem since it is used by the user to browse, navigate and download audiovisual content.
-In the context of our research project we have identified several use cases according to which the iTV end-user may use EPG in order to:
+5.2.1.3 EPG subsystem This is the most 'interactive' subsystem, since it is used by the user to browse, navigate and download audiovisual content.
+In the context of the conducted research, several use cases were identified, according to which the iTV end user may use EPG in order to:

-- navigate within iTV available services (zapping); - personalize the audiovisual content based on her potential disabilities and content preferences; - schedule a reminder for a TV program.
+- navigate within iTV available services (zapping); - personalize the audiovisual content based on potential individual disabilities and content preferences; - schedule a reminder for a TV program.

-An important consideration task during the EPG's development has been the representation and retrieval of the TV schedule.
-To satisfy this design requirement we have used TV-Anytime Programme metadata [27] along with TV-Anytime Java API developed by BBC10.
-The overall functionality of the EPG has been based upon the specifications of the JAVA TV API (JSR-000927) in a non strict manner.
-The result of the BBC TV schedule retrieval on the iTV interface is shown in Figure 5.
+An important consideration during the EPG's development has been the representation and retrieval of the TV schedule.
+To address this issue, the TV-Anytime Program metadata [27] has been used, along with TV-Anytime Java API developed by BBC.10 The overall functionality of the EPG has been based upon the specifications of the JAVA TV API (JSR-000927) in a nonstrict manner.
+The result of the BBC TV schedule retrieval on the iTV interface is shown in Fig. 5.